Research fellowship, Belfer Center for Science and International Affairs, Harvard Kennedy School

 The Jordan Center Fellowship in Advanced Research supports outstanding NYU doctoral students who seek to carry out dissertation research in Russian Studies.

-The Jordan Center Fieldwork & Language Training Fellowship supports NYU doctoral or MA students who seek to continue study of the Russian language or conduct dissertation fieldwork during the summer session.
-The fellowship is designed to partially fund the cost of study or research during the summer semester.
+The Jordan Center Fieldwork and Language Training Fellowship supports doctoral and MA students who seek to continue study of the Russian language and/or conduct dissertation research during the summer session.
+The fellowship is now also open to submissions from MA students, although please be aware applications from doctoral students will be prioritized.
+The fellowship is designed to partially fund the cost of study or research during the summer semester, with priority given to work pursued in the Russian Federation and former Soviet Union.
 In light of the current situation, those who are interested in using funding from this program to cover the cost of online language courses may also apply.